My agent is Jennie Goloboy at the Donald Maass Literary Agency. I live in rural Ottawa.

 I have a degree in political science from the University of Ottawa and a master of journalism degree from Carleton University.
 I now teach journalism at Carleton.
 I also teach creative writing online for the Loft Literary Center.

-You can hire me to edit or proofread your work.
+You can hire me to edit or proofread your work, but at the moment I’m on hiatus from most editing work as I finish my novel.